-We booked through Agoda at Maya’s Native Garden for P1,500 and it’s a good budget stay in Panagsama beach with comfortable small cottage rooms with free wifi–each with bathroom and sink, veranda and a safety deposit box.
+We booked through Agoda at Maya’s Native Garden for ~Php1,500 and it’s a good budget stay in Panagsama beach with comfortable small cottage rooms with free wifi.
+Every cottage has its own bathroom and sink, veranda and a safety deposit box.
 Check in time is 1pm but you can come early if the room is ready.
-Check out time is 12noon.
+Check out time is 12 noon.
 If you’re going here on a weekend, make sure to reserve a room as they only have 5 cottages available.